What Is a Faucet Aerator?

 - Save water by installing a flow-restrictor aerator

-- The small water bubbles can activate soap faster, which saves both soap and water.
+- The tiny water bubbles can activate soap faster, which saves both soap and water.

 - Changes the taste of drinking water to be lighter and more refreshing.

-How Do I Find Out If My Faucet Has an Aerator?
+How Do Find Out If Faucet Has an Aerator?

 A faucet aerator is a device that attaches to the end of a faucet and helps to reduce splashing and improve water taste by introducing oxygen.
 Nearly all kitchen and bathroom sinks are installed as standard components, but they can also be purchased separately and attached to faucets that lack or have broken aerators.

 As the aerator is usually assembled and only needs to be screwed onto the faucet, it’s easy to determine if you have one by looking for something screwed onto the end of your tap with a mesh disk.
 If there’s a disk with a hole in the center, that’s also an indication of an aerator.